oracle/oci-grafana-metrics/docs/linux.md

 If you selected **single** as **Tenancy mode** then fill in the following credentials:

 * `Profile Name` - A user-defined name for this profile.
 In **single** mode this is automatically set to **DEFAULT** and cannot be modified.
+* `Dedicated Region` (optional) - Toggle this to configure dedicated Region and domain such as in DRCC/Alloy Regions (not needed for commercial or sovereign regions)
 * `Region` - An OCI region.
 To get the value, see [**Getting Region Configuration value**](#getting-the-region).
 * `User OCID` - OCID of the user calling the API.
 To get the value, see [**Getting User OCID Configuration value**](#getting-the-user-OCID).*
 * `Tenancy OCID` - OCID of your tenancy.
 To get the value, see [**Getting Tenancy OCID Configuration value**](#getting-the-tenancy-OCID).